Mjz86/String/rope_paper.md

 - Destruction: O(1+) (Amortized constant time).
 Most of the time, destruction is just decrementing reference counts.
 But, occasionally, we need to reclaim memory.

-- Concatenation: O(h) ≈ O(1) (Rebalancing the tree after joining two ropes.
+- Concatenation( of two full trees) : O(h) ≈ O(1) (Rebalancing the tree after joining two ropes.
 Because h is almost constant)

-- Substring: O(h+) ≈ O(1+) (Mostly constant time due to the balanced tree and amortized rebalancing.
+- `forced_substring`( force trim the tree) : O(h+) ≈ O(1+) (Mostly constant time due to the balanced tree and amortized rebalancing.
 We are basically finding the start and end slices and decrementing unused ones )

+ - Concatenation ( general case) : O(h+) ≈ O(1+)  , ( the two trees first  perform a `forced_substring`, then do the  full tree concatenation, this moves the cost of substrings  to concatenations , and because  of the similar time complexity , the big-O notation doesn't change)

+ - substring : O(1)  , just change the offset and length in the root and share everything,  no need to traverse the tree.

 - Insertion/Deletion of a Rope Segment: O(h1 + h2 +) ≈ O(1+) (Similar to concatenation, mostly constant time to find the insertion point)